ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### Using Snapshots

 {{site.data.keyword.filestorage_short}} allows administrators to set snapshot schedules that create and delete snapshot copies automatically for each storage volume.
 They can also create extra snapshot schedules (hourly, daily, weekly) for automatic snapshots and manually create ad hoc snapshots for business continuity and disaster recovery (BCDR) scenarios.
-Automatic alerts are delivered through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external} to the volume owner for the retained snapshots and space used.
+Automatic alerts are delivered through the [{{site.data.keyword.cloud}} console](https://{DomainName}/){: external}  to the volume owner for the retained snapshots and space used.

 Snapshot space is required to use snapshots.
 Space can be purchased on the initial volume order or after the initial provisioning through the **Volume Details** page by clicking **Actions** and selecting **Add Snapshot Space**.

 It's important to note that VMware environments are not aware of snapshots.
 The {{site.data.keyword.filestorage_short}} snapshot capability must not be confused with VMware snapshots.
-Any recovery that uses the {{site.data.keyword.filestorage_short}} snapshot feature must be handled from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external}.
+Any recovery that uses the {{site.data.keyword.filestorage_short}} snapshot feature must be handled from the [{{site.data.keyword.cloud}} console](https://{DomainName}/){: external} .

 Restoring the {{site.data.keyword.filestorage_short}} volume requires powering off all the VMs on the {{site.data.keyword.filestorage_short}}.
 The volume needs to be temporarily unmounted from the ESXi hosts to avoid any data corruption during the process.